danicaceres1998/devsu_technical_test/README.md

 Consider giving access permissions to the file for proper functioning.

+On the production environment the default database is a PostgreSQL, for run the production service on your local env, please follow the **Production ENV** guide

+## Production ENV

+Since the production environment requires other configuration to increase the security of the application, you must provide the following environment variables to be able to run it in any environment using the latest version of a Docker image:
+- `PYTHON_ENV`: this var must set to **"production"** to activate the production settings.
+- `DB_HOST`: database host
+- `DB_NAME`: name of the database that the service will connect
+- `DJANGO_SECRET_KEY`: the new secure django secret key
+- `USER_DB`: user to be used for authentication with the DB
+- `PASSWORD_DB`: password to be used for authentication with the DB

+If the production environment is activated and one of these variables is not present, the service will probably throw an error and will not be able to run.

 ## Usage

 To run tests you can use this command.